The Truth About 8 of the Most Common Sex Myths

 Sex is yours to define.
 There is no right or wrong answer — or a real or less real one.
 You might see sex as getting naked with someone, receiving or giving oral sex, having an orgasm (alone or with someone else), having a consensual sexual experience, vaginal penetration, or something else altogether.
 You get to decide what counts.

-What are some of the myths you’ve grown up hearing?
+What are some of the myths about sex you’ve grown up hearing?
 What are some that you’ve been able to bust yourself as you learned more about sex.
 Share them with us.
 Knowledge turns the tide.

 Was this useful?